Learning to Generate Chairs, Tables and Cars with Convolutional Networks

 For training the networks we built on top of the \emph{caffe} CNN implementation~\cite{caffe}.
 We used Adam~\cite{KingmaB14} with momentum parameters $\beta_1=0.9$ and $\beta_2=0.999$, and regularization parameter $\epsilon = 10^{-6}$.
 Mini-batch size was $128$.
 We started with a learning rate of $0.0005$ for $250,000$ mini-batch iterations, and then divided the learning rate by $2$ after every $100,000$ iterations, stopping after $500,000$ iterations.
 We initialized the weights with Gaussian noise with variance computed based on the input dimensionality, as suggested by Susillo \cite{Sussillo14} and He \etal \cite{HeZR015}\, .

-In most experiments we used networks generating $128 \times 128$ pixels images.
+In most experiments we trained networks generating $128 \times 128$ pixel images.
 In the viewpoint interpolation experiments in section~\ref{sec:angle_interpolation} we generated $64 \times 64$ pixel images to reduce the computation time, since multiple networks had to be trained for those experiments.
-When working with cars, we generated $256 \times 256$ images to check if deeper networks capable of generating these larger images can be successfully trained.
+When working with cars, we tried generating $256 \times 256$ images to check if deeper networks capable of generating these larger images can be successfully trained.
 We did not observe any complications during training of these deeper networks.